ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 Credits to `synopse/mORMot2` library for providing the `memmap` function.

-## caching efficiency: temporal and spacial locality principles
+## Caching Efficiency: Temporal and Spacial Locality Principles

 A few stats for each station need to be maintained in order to generate the expected result: